ClickHouse/clickhouse-docs/docs/en/cloud/manage/scaling.md

 :::

 ## How scaling works in ClickHouse Cloud
+**Production** services can be scaled both vertically (by switching to larger replicas), or horizontally (by adding replicas of the same size).
+By default, ClickHouse Cloud **Production** services operate with 3 replicas across 3 different availability zones.
+Vertical scaling typically helps with queries that need a large amount of memory for long running inserts / reads, and horizontal scaling can help with parallelization to support concurrent queries.

+Currently, ClickHouse Cloud autoscales a service only vertically.
+To scale a service horizontally (currently in private preview), you will need to use ClickHouse Cloud console or the Cloud API.
+To enable horizontal scaling on your service please contact support@clickhouse.com and see the section [Self-serve horizontal scaling](#self-serve-horizontal-scaling).

+### Vertical auto scaling
-ClickHouse Cloud scales services based on CPU and memory usage.
-We constantly monitor the historical usage of a service over a lookback window.
+**Production** services are autoscaled based on CPU and memory usage.
+We constantly monitor the historical usage of a service over a lookback window (spanning the past 30 hours) to make scaling decisions.
 If the usage rises above or falls below certain thresholds, we scale the service appropriately to match the demand.

+CPU-based autoscaling kicks in when cpu usage crosses an upper threshold in the range of 50-75% (actual threshold depends on the size of the cluster).
+At this point, cpu allocation to the cluster is doubled.
+If cpu usage falls below half of the upper threshold (for instance, 25% in case of 50% upper threshold), cpu allocation is halved.

+Memory-based auto scaling scales the cluster to 125% of the maximum memory usage, or up to 150% if OOMs (out of memory errors) are encountered.

 The **larger** of the CPU or memory recommendation is picked, and CPU and memory allocated to the service are scaled in lockstep increments of `1` CPU and `4 GiB` memory.

-### Vertical and Horizontal Scaling
-By default, ClickHouse Cloud **Production** services operate with 3 replicas across 3 different availability zones. **Production** services can be scaled both vertically (by switching to larger replicas), or horizontally (by adding replicas of the same size).
-Vertical scaling typically helps with queries that need a large amount of memory for long running inserts / reads, and horizontal scaling can help with parallelization to support concurrent queries.

-In the current implementation, vertical autoscaling works well with slow incremental growth in memory and CPU needs.
-We are working on improving it to better handle workload bursts.
+NOTE: In the current implementation, vertical autoscaling works well with slow incremental growth in memory and CPU needs and tends to be conservative.
+We are working on improving it to make it more dynamic so we can better handle workload bursts, use more aggressive cpu/memory thresholds for scaling, as well as use appropriate lookback windows to make vertical scaling decisions in both directions.

-Autoscaling currently only scales a service vertically.
-To scale a service horizontally (currently in private preview), you would need to do this via the Cloud API.
-To enable horizontal scaling on your service please contact support@clickhouse.com and see the section [Self-serve horizontal scaling](#self-serve-horizontal-scaling).

 ### Configuring vertical auto scaling
 The scaling of ClickHouse Cloud Production services can be adjusted by organization members with the **Admin** role.
 To configure vertical autoscaling, go to the **Settings** tab on your service details page and adjust the minimum and maximum memory, alongwith CPU settings as shown below.